Last Updated on October 10, 2023 by Editorial Team

-I totally agree that though all done and said nicely, the challenge remains the same – How to make a child internalize number sequencing and allow him/her to be comfortable with it?
+I totally agree that though all is done and said nicely, the challenge remains the same – How to make a child internalize number sequencing and allow him/her to be comfortable with it?

-In our blog, we have told you about manipulatives, charts, worksheets.
+In our blog, we have told you about manipulatives, charts, and worksheets.
 All these certainly bring the theory and practice closer.
 Another learning resource that you can always use to make learning interesting and fun is – activities.

 So, if you assess closely, here is what you offer to early learners when you encourage them to do number sequencing activities:

 a.
-A practical explanation of concept – If number sense is telling you about the quantity a number carries, the number sequencing activity tells ‘higher or lower’, ‘before or after’, kind of concepts.
+A practical explanation of concept – If number sense is telling you about the quantity a number carries, the number sequencing activity tells the ‘higher or lower’, ‘before or after’, kind of concepts.

 b.
 A way to stimulate the mind to develop thinking towards number sequencing